 - A domain or subdomain pointing to your Raff VM, for example

-This tutorial was written for a Raff VM with 2 vCPU, 4 GB DDR5 RAM, 50 GB NVMe storage, running Ubuntu 24.04 LTS.
+This tutorial was tested on a Raff VM with 2 vCPU, 4 GB DDR5 RAM, 40 GB NVMe storage, running Ubuntu 24.04.4 LTS.

-Tested on Raff infrastructure by Aybars Altınyay, platform engineer at Raff Technologies.
+Tested on Raff infrastructure by Aybars Altınyay, platform engineer and technical writer at Raff Technologies.

 Step 1 — Update the Ubuntu server